hetmankp/mcmerge/README.md

 - Random river weaving so rivers along straight segments don't look so artificial
 - The SciPy library is no longer optional (for anyone using the script version)
 - Updated pymclevel and added support for merging with 1.9pre blocks

+### v0.4
+- Removed floating trees are now replanted with an appropriate sapling
+- Added a relighting step so there are no more dark areas under overhangs (no longer need postprocessing with MCMerge)
+- Added a new phase for shifting the sea-height (no longer require MCMerge for this)